scott-griffiths/bitstring/doc/array.rst

     =========   ===================

     The endianness character can be ``'>'`` for big-endian, ``'<'`` for little-endian or ``'='`` for native-endian (``'@'`` can also be used for native-endian).
-    In the bitstring formats the default is big-endian, but you can specify little or native endian using ``'le'`` or ``'ne'`` modifiers, for example:
+    In the bitstring dtypes the default is big-endian, but you can specify little or native endian using ``'le'`` or ``'ne'`` modifiers, for example:

     ============  =============================
-    Type code     bitstring format
+    Type code     bitstring dtype
     ============  =============================
     ``'>H'``      ``'uint16'`` / ``'uintbe16'``
     ``'=H'``      ``'uintne16'``